SouthFACT/landsatfact-sql/views.md

 **NOTES**
 * days_ago represents the how many days this scene was acquired
-* The Rank determines the order for the scene.
+* rank determines the order for the scene (from when it was acquired).
   * 1 is most recent scene.
   * 2 is 2nd most recent scene.